-Low-mass galaxies are the most strongly affected: even at $z=1$, there is almost an order of magnitude suppression of star formation as these galaxies live near thick filaments (${\sigmafil}\gtrsim10^9~\mathrm{kpc}^{-1}$).
-At $z=0$, galaxies of all masses are quenched if they live in or around such thick filaments.
-The effect of living near thick filaments starts to decrease with redshift; however, a slight decline of {\medssfr} at the highest line densities is seen out to $z=4$ for high-mass galaxies.
+Low-mass galaxies are the most strongly affected: even at $z=1$, there is almost an order of magnitude suppression of star formation in galaxies near high line density filaments (${\sigmafil}\gtrsim10^8~\mathrm{Mpc}^{-1}$).
+At $z=0$, galaxies of all masses are quenched if they live near such high line density filaments.
+This effect of reduced star formation activity in galaxies near high line density filaments decreases with increasing redshift, but still persists out to $z\simeq1$ for all masses.
+At $z\geq2$, there is virtually no dependence of {\medssfr} on {\sigmafil} for any galaxies, even for the same value of {\sigmafil}.
+For example, from ${\sigmafil}\sim10^6~\mathrm{Mpc}^{-1}$ to ${\sigmafil}\sim10^9~\mathrm{Mpc}^{-1}$, {\medssfr} drops by an order of magnitude or more for galaxies of all masses at $z\leq0.5$, but for such line densities, there is no change in median star formation of galaxies at $z\geq2$.